casper-network/docs-archive/economics/consensus.rst

 Inactivity
 ^^^^^^^^^^

-Validators who send no messages during the era are marked as inactive and cease to participate in the auction until sending a special deploy that reactivates their bid.
+Validators who send no messages during an entire era are marked as inactive and cease to participate in the auction until sending a special deploy that reactivates their bid.

 Slashing
 ^^^^^^^^